Does aspirin increase risk of AMD?

-This is something we frequently get asked following reports that claim there is a link between taking aspirin and the risk of developing AMD.
+This is something we frequently get asked following reports that claim there is a link between taking aspirin and the risk of developing age-related macular degeneration (AMD).
 Often these claims come from research where patients are studied and followed up for many years.
 Researchers monitor patients’ lifestyle and whether these patients later develop AMD.
 From this, they try to make connections between lifestyle or medications and the risk of developing AMD.

 Studies have sometimes found links between those taking aspirin and developing AMD.
 However, it is difficult to tell whether aspirin causes AMD or whether patients taking aspirin are more likely to develop AMD anyway.